-Precondition: a.xml and b.xml are standard for the sum operation is defined only on standard automata.
+Precondition: a.xml and b.xml are standard, for the sum operation is defined only on standard automata, and obey the two argument convention.

+'''

-2.1.3.3 concatenate
+3.1.3.3 concatenate

+'''

 \$ vcsn concatenate a.xml b.xml > c.xml \$

 Build the automaton that is the 'concatenation' of a.xml and b.xml and writes the result in c.xml.